 - How do I connect my Raspberry Pi monitor without HDMI?

 Older TVs or monitors only have a VGA port.
 In this case, you should use an HDMI-to-VGA converter cable.
-You also have to make a change in the config.txt file, namely remove the # from the following lines: #hdmi_force_hotplug=1 and #hdmi_drive=2.
+You also have to make a change in the config.txt file.

 - How do I display my Raspberry Pi on my TV?